abstracta/jmeter-java-dsl/README.md

 |Taurus| <ul><li>VCS friendly<li>Simple CI/CD integration<li>Unified framework for running any type of test<li>built-in support for running tests at scale<li>All details of simple test plans at a glance<li>Simple way to do assertions on statistics|<ul><li>Both Java and Python environments required<li>Not as simple to discover (IDE auto-complete or GUI) supported functionality<li>Not complete support of JMeter capabilities (nor in the roadmap)|
 |ruby-dsl| <ul><li>VCS friendly<li>Simple CI/CD integration<li>Unified framework for running any type of test<li>built-in support for running tests at scale<li>All details of simple test plans at a glance|<ul><li>Both Java and Ruby environments required<li>Not following same naming convention and structure as JMeter<li>Not complete support of JMeter capabilities (nor in the roadmap)<li>No integration for debugging JMeter code|
 |jmeter-java-dsl| <ul><li>VCS friendly<li>IDE friendly (auto-complete and debug)<li>Natural CI/CD integration<li>Natural code modularization and reuse<li>Existing JMeter documentation<li>Easy to add support for JMeter supported protocols and new plugins<li>Could easily interact with JMX files and take advantage of JMeter ecosystem<li>All details of simple test plans at a glance<li>Simple way to do assertions on statistics|<ul><li>Basic Java knowledge required<li>Same resources (CPU & RAM) usage as JMeter|

-## Use cases

-Check [here](docs/use-cases.md) for details on some interesting use cases like running tests at scale in [BlazeMeter](https://www.blazemeter.com/), saving and loading test plans from JMX and publishing test metrics to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) (and visualizing them from [Grafana](https://grafana.com/)).

 ## Contributing & Requesting features